[updated February 2021]

 More than two years ago, I wrote a post called How to Survive a Car Boot Sale.
 It has been one of my most-read posts.
 Just like anything else, car boot sales have evolved so I have broken that post down into car boot sale tips for sellers and car boot sale tips for buyers.
-I’ve also written about the new changes needed for car boot sales to be Covid compliant since the easing of restrictions on 1st June 2020.
+I’ve also written about the new changes needed for car boot sales to be Covid compliant since the easing of the first lockdown restrictions on 1st June 2020.

 Of course, you can still access my earlier post which has many of the frequently asked questions about car boot sales.
 Having been a buyer and a seller at car boots for decades, I have learned a thing or two along the way and wanted to pass it on.